Fostering Racial Equity and Justice

 - We built an internal course that empowers employees to document actions we can take to support racial justice.

-- We are currently building a free online course on how to engage in transformational community activism.
-We will release it to the public as soon as it’s finished.
+- We built a free online course on how to engage in transformational community activism.
+You can access it here.

 Donations and volunteering